callysto/lesson-plans/notebooks/sports/README.md

 Six notebooks on sports analytics.

-- baseball-part1.ipynb: correlations between runs produced, batting average, OBS
+- baseball-part1.ipynb: spray charts, location of hit balls in the field
 - baseball-part2.ipynb: strike zone heat map
-- baseball-part3.ipynb: location of hit balls in the field
+- baseball-part3.ipynb: correlations between runs produced, batting average, OBS

 - soccer-partI.ipynb: types of play on the soccer field, with visualization
 - soccer-partII.ipynb: techniques for games played in the UEFA Champions League